How Can We Help?

 4. Will I need to do an English test?

-Whether you will need an English test will be required or not will depend on the type of visa you are applying for, your country of citizenship, and/or your education history
+Whether you will need an English test will be required or not will depend on the type of visa you are applying for, your country of citizenship, and/or your education history.

 Approved English test results are valid for three years for immigration purposes.
-If you are applying for a permanent vsa (e.g. the 186 ENS visa) a, the application cannot be lodged unless you satisfy the English requirement.
+If you are applying for a permanent visa (e.g. the 186 ENS visa) a, the application cannot be lodged unless you satisfy the English requirement.
 Otherwise, it will be refused.
-English test results can be provided after lodgement for a temporary visa application (e.g. the 482 TSS visa), but we generally advise against this unless there is no time to do the test/receive the results first.
+English test results can be provided after lodgement for a temporary visa application (e.g. the Subclass 482 visa), but we generally advise against this unless there is no time to do the test/receive the results first.

 Family members do not need to meet the English requirement for a temporary visa application.
 Applicants over the age of 18 will need to meet the English requirement for a permanent visa application, but this is a lower threshold and does not have to be satisfied prior to lodgement.
 If they cannot meet the requirement, there is an option to pay an additional government fee instead (approx. AUD 5,000 per person).